10 Best Sites to Buy Instagram Followers (2026)

 You're in an industry that runs follower-quality audits

 FinTech, agency, media, and law-firm accounts get screenshotted by journalists and competitors more often than most.
-If a reporter pulls a HypeAuditor report on your founder's account and publishes "{Founder} has 70% fake followers," the damage is larger than any growth benefit you were buying.
+If a reporter pulls a HypeAuditor report on your founder's account and publishes "your founder has 70% fake followers," the damage is larger than any growth benefit you were buying.

 In these verticals, "looking established" matters less than "looking clean."
 Skip bought followers.